 Food Industry Talent Network

-New Jersey’s Food Industry Talent Network (FITN) builds partnerships in the manufacturing industry to develop and support advanced manufacturing in the Garden State and formulate strategies for competing at the regional, national, and global levels.
+New Jersey’s Food Industry Talent Network (FITN) is commetted to ensuring the state's workforce is prepared to meet the evolving and specialized needs of the agricultural, food and beverage industries in the Garden State and formulating strategies for competing at the regional, national and global levels.

 The FITN, led by the Rutgers Food Innovation Center, connects with businesses, educational institutions, workforce organizations, training groups, and community- and faith-based organizations to gather ground-level intelligence on the industry to make informed decisions on high-quality public workforce investments and expand the number of New Jersey residents with industry-valued credentials or degrees.

 Upcoming Events Calendar

 - Five out of every six jobs in the food industry require no more than a high school education.